-- How can we do better? - This is a complex case.
+- How can we do better?

+- This is a complex case.
 Be creative!
 Also, agency issues?

+- Individual Journal 1 due Get a Discount

+- Reading: Getting More, Chapter 5

 Perception

 - An exercise in perceptual differences. - Comments on dealing with perceptions problems. - Role of communication in effective negotiation.